 How does this affect the business environment?

-Germany supports Montenegro also in respect to establishment of democratic, free and transparent market and economic structures.
+Germany supports Montenegro also with respect to the establishment of democratic, free and transparent market and economic structures.
 How do you rate the progress in this segment of cooperation?

 All in all, I am confident because I see the commitment on the side of the Prime Minister and the government to improve the overall business environment, which is especially needed if Montenegro wants to attract more investors from the EU member states.